cooperrc/cooper-blank-course/syllabus.md

 [Discussions](https://github.com/cooperrc/data-driven-decisions/discussions)

 ## Assessment Methods:
-1. **Written Assignments:** Prepare three 500-word technical documents with one visualization each
-2. **Technical Report:** Present a Monte Carlo solution to an engineering problem in a 3000-word technical report
-4. **Peer Review and Feedback:** Evaluate peers' technical communication, specifically revisions on the main technical report project
-5. **Online Discussions:** Actively participate in online discussions and revisions

 ## Grading Policy:
-- Written Assignments: 30%
-- Technical Report: 30%
-- Online Discussions and Participation: 20%
-- Peer Review: 20%

-**Note on Written assignments:** Each written assignment will ask you to explain a technical result to a given audience.
-You will get comments on the assignment and a current grade.
-You can increase your grade by addressing the comments and resubmitting the work.

-**Note on Technical Report:** The project is a longer technical document for other entry-level engineers.
-You will be asked to outline the report and share your proposed figures and images that will help communicate your findings throughout the course.
-You should plan to give and receive feedback on each stage of the writing process:
-- outline
-- first draft
-- final draft

 ## Academic Integrity:
 - The instructors of this class have a zero-tolerance policy for academic misconduct, that